Gina Bingley MSc; MBACP; MNCP (Snr Accred); ISCH

 I have a high success rate of helping people to stop smoking in one session.

-What goes on in the counselling or hypnotherapy sessions is between you and your therapist.
+You are guaranteed complete confidentiality.
+What goes on in counselling or hypnotherapy sessions is between you and your therapist.
 Any concerns you may have will be explored during our first meeting, at which time I will discuss with you the boundaries around confidentiality.